ardisaurus/command-store/README.md

 ### 1.1.0

-Add config
+Add configurable save location for command-lines config

-File>Preference>Setting or Ctrl+,
+1. Go to File>Preference>Setting or Ctrl + ,
-Extensions>Command Store>Config Saving Location
+2. Go to Extensions>Command Store>Config Saving Location
 ![demo-setting](https://github.com/ardisaurus/command-store/assets/24281652/9e9c06a2-e299-4be2-8e91-a139adc53483)

+Available options:
-- root
+- root : Save config in your root project folder.
-- workspace
-- application
+- workspace : Save config as workspace setting inside your .vscode folder.
+- application : Save config as user setting, to use across diferent projects